Bike security at home: how to prevent your pride and joy from becoming a target for criminals

-Thefts are usually carried out by one of two groups: opportunistic thieves who see something as they walk past your house and then plan to go back later, or professional thieves who are more determined and have the tools and capability to get into your property.
-So you should take every opportunity to avoid advertising the fact that you own a bike to the outside world.
+Thefts are usually carried out by opportunistic thieves who see something as they walk past your house and then plan to return later or professional thieves who are more determined and have the tools and capability to break into your property.
+So, you should take every opportunity to avoid advertising your bike ownership to the outside world.

 Going hand in hand with not advertising that you own a bike, Williams stresses the importance of refraining from posting details about your bike on social media.
-“We’ve had insurance claims where people have gone on social media, advertised the fact that they have a valuable item and shortly afterwards it’s been stolen.
+“We’ve had insurance claims where people have gone on social media, advertised the fact that they have a valuable item, and shortly afterwards, it’s been stolen.

 “We’d encourage people to limit their privacy settings on social media,” he adds.
-“Similarly, advertising that you’re going on holiday through your social-media platform, posting messages saying that you’re getting on your flight etc., means you’ve just told everyone you’re going to be away for two weeks.”
+“Similarly, advertising that you’re going on holiday through your social media platform, posting messages saying that you’re getting on your flight, etc, means you’ve just told everyone you’re going to be away for two weeks.”

 It’s important to make sure that physical barriers are as good as they can be wherever you store your bike, so don’t just prop it up against the inside of the shed.
 “If you have the space, fit a floor or wall anchor and lock your bike to that with a good quality ‘Sold Secure’ lock,” says Williams.

 If you’re storing your bike in the house, try to lock it to an immovable object, such as radiator pipes or something thieves can’t get through.
-There is also now a wide range of lockable wall mounts designed for stylish interiors, such as the Hiplok Airlok or the Cycloc Solo.

 “We definitely see greater risk with sheds," reveals Williams.
 “To increase security, we’d recommend using clutch-head screws for the door hinges, which you won’t get out with a Philips screwdriver to take the hinges off, which is how many thieves gain entry to the shed.”